 Study Medicine at UMCH in Hamburg

-Patient- and practice-oriented, science-based and focused on innovative research: the Degree Program in Human Medicine offers an academic education at the highest level.
-Once the motivation-oriented admission procedure has been successfully completed, studies can be started without waiting time.
+Patient and practice-oriented, science-based and focused on innovative research: the Degree Program in Human Medicine offers an academic education at the highest level.
+Once the motivation-oriented admission procedure has been successfully completed, studies can begin – without waiting time.
 During the 6-year English-language study, students earn a total of 360 ECTS points.